-Opportunities to extend friendship groups and interactive skills are provided through participation in special events, for example, drama productions, sporting activities and cultural groups.
+Opportunities to extend friendship groups and interactive skills are provided through participation in events, for example, groupwork and sporting activities.

 All members of the school are made aware of this policy and their responsibilities in relation to it.

 All staff members receive training on identifying and dealing with the different types of bullying.